 Only EA is present (there is no TEF).
 The esophagus is separated in two with both the upper and lower portions ending in blind pouches.
 This is sometimes referred to as pure esophageal atresia and accounts for approximately 8 percent of cases.

 The lower segment of the esophagus ends in a blind pouch and the upper segment is connected to the trachea via a TEF.
-This form is extremely rare, accounting for approximately 2 percent of cases.
+This form is rare, accounting for approximately 2 percent of cases.

 The upper segment of the esophagus ends in a blind pouch and the lower segment is connected to the trachea via a TEF.
 This is the most common type of EA/TEF occurring in approximately 85 percent of individuals.